-You can also employ more advanced cooking techniques, like charring, using gas, making them a great option for advanced home chefs.
+- You can also employ more advanced cooking techniques like charring.

-Are There Disadvantages to Owning a Dual Fuel Range?
+Are There Disadvantages to Owning a Dual Fuel Stove?

 Generally speaking, the main downsides of a dual fuel range are their cost and installation.
-Dual fuel ranges tend to be more expensive than their all gas or all electric counterparts, so it’s important to consider this and comparison shop before making a purchase.
-Also, keep in mind that a dual fuel range will require a gas hook-up – if you don’t have a natural gas line running to your home already, you’ll need to take this cost into account as well.
+These types of stoves tend to be more expensive than their all-gas or all-electric counterparts, so it’s important to consider this and compare ranges before making a purchase.
+Also, keep in mind that a dual fuel range will require a gas hook-up – if you don’t have a gas line running to your home already, you’ll need to take this cost into account as well.

 Is a Dual Fuel Range Right for Your Home?